 How to get the train to Seville from Madrid

-The Madrid to Seville train is a high-speed rail journey that takes, on average, two and a half hours with the first train departing from Madrid’s Atocha Station at 6:20am during the week and 7 am on the weekends.
+The Madrid to Seville train is a high-speed rail journey takes, on average, two and a half hours, with the first train departing from Madrid’s Atocha Station at 6:20am during the week and 7 am on the weekends.

 I would suggest aiming to arrive in Seville no later than 11am.
 With the last train back usually between 8/9pm, this will give you a nice amount of time to discover this charming city.

 I have seen that generally, the first train departure of the day tends to be a little cheaper.
 You’ll also be pleased to know that the seats are comfortable and there is a buffet car on the train, so you can have a little nap on the way or enjoy breakfast while hurtling through the Spanish countryside at over 250 kph.

 Although RENFE is the company that runs the trains and the booking, their website is actually a bit crappy and not friendly to use at all.
 It involves lots of clicking to find prices and gets quite frustrating.

 I would highly advise using Trainline.eu as an alternative.
 The website interface is much cleaner.
 Their description of the different fares and types of tickets makes much more sense, and their payment processing is much simpler.

 Madrid to Seville train cost

 You can expect to pay anywhere from €49 to €120 each way depending on the level of ticket and availability.
 If you can be a little flexible and book in advance, I would expect you should be able to buy a return ticket for around €100 – €120.
 Tickets are released for sale 60 days before departure.

 While it may seem quite a chunk of cash to make the trip, if this is the only chance you’re going to visit Seville, I’d say it is worth taking the opportunity.
 You can also read about my day trip to Toledo from Madrid.